kamilmazurek/spring-beans-explained/README.md

 }
 ```

-The Spring container calls `afterPropertiesSet()` after dependencies have been injected and after any before-initialization BeanPostProcessor callbacks.

 This approach is useful when you want initialization logic that directly integrates with the Spring framework.

 ### Initialization via @Bean Methods

-For beans defined in Java configuration classes, you can specify an `initMethod` that Spring will call after the bean has completed `afterPropertiesSet()`:
+For beans defined in Java configuration classes, you can specify an `initMethod` that Spring will call after dependency injection is complete.

+To use it, define an `initMethod`.
+One way to do this is by using the `@Bean` annotation:

 ```java
 @Configuration